HowManyOliversAreThere/micropython-joystick-2-unit/README.md

 It allows you to:

 - Read the current X and Y values of the joystick
+    - Either integer (0 - 65535) or float (0.0 - 1.0)
 - Read whether the button is pressed or not

-Features not yet implemented:

-- Controlling the inbuilt RGB LED
+- Control the inbuilt RGB LED
-- Reading the value of the inbuilt RGB LED
+- Read the value of the inbuilt RGB LED
-- Triggering an interrupt when the button is pressed
+- Read the Bootloader and Firmware version of the device

 ## Usage